AdobeDocs/campaign-classic.en/help/production/using/database-cleanup-workflow.md

 ### Cleanup of tracking logs {#cleanup-of-tracking-logs}

 This task deletes obsolete records from the tracking and webtracking log tables.
-Obsolete records are those which are earlier than the conservation period defined in the deployment wizard (refer to [Deployment wizard](#deployment-wizard)).
+Obsolete records are those which are earlier than the conservation period defined in the deployment assistant (refer to [Deployment assistant](#deployment-assistant)).

 1. First, the list of tracking log tables is recovered using the following query: